Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Mei 2025 10.49.51 UTC
+- WIB: Kamis, 1 Mei 2025 11.33.36 UTC
-- WITA: Kamis, 1 Mei 2025 11.49.51 UTC
+- WITA: Kamis, 1 Mei 2025 12.33.36 UTC
-- WIT: Kamis, 1 Mei 2025 12.49.51 UTC
+- WIT: Kamis, 1 Mei 2025 13.33.36 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: technology
+Kategori: nature